A Colour Wheel

-Gardeners prune trees and shrubs to remove weak, diseases or damaged stems and branches.
+Trees and shrubs are pruned to remove weak, diseased or damaged material.
 This encourages healthy growth with more flowers and fruit.
-It can also be used to the natural habit and size of a plant or create more stylised shapes or patterns in the form of topiary or hedging.
+It also improves the natural habit and size of a plant or can create more stylised shapes such as topiary or hedging.
 Many deciduous shrubs are best rejuvenated or pruned over the winter months or early spring.
 If evergreens are to be pruned its best left until May